davichano/TheImperialMarch/README.md

 # TheImperialMarch
 The Imperial March in code to EV3 Controller + LabView

-I maked the code to my robot to the WRO 2016 in LabView 2015
+I made the code to my robot to the WRO 2016 in LabView 2015

 Enjoy it!